 Private Taxi or Shuttle Bus

-Upon arrival in Tulum Airport, we took an airport taxi to our Airbnb.
+Upon arrival at Tulum Airport, we took an airport taxi to our Airbnb.
 We purchased our tickets from Jungle Shuttle on the airport’s lower level, right outside baggage claim.
-It cost us 950 Mexican pesos for the two of us, plus another 100 pesos in tip (about 10%), or around US$52 altogether.
+It cost us 950 Mexican pesos for the two of us, plus another 100 pesos in tip (about 10%), for a total of about US$52.

 Honestly, I felt this was rather expensive given that I was flying into Tulum Airport – not Cancún – and our Airbnb was in Tulum Centro.
 But after realizing how far away Tulum Airport actually is, plus that the cost of living in Tulum isn’t as cheap as I figured, the price makes sense.

 You can book private shuttle buses and taxis online prior to arrival as well.
-The cost goes up depending on how many people there are, so our fare was one of the cheapest since it was just two of us.
+The cost depends on how many people are there, so our fare was one of the cheapest since it was just the two of us.
 If there are more than two of you, you may want to pre-book private transportation.
 There are several options, so you can shop around.
 But if you are 2-4 people, expect to pay in the US$70-100 range one-way.

 The ADO Bus to Tulum Airport